lino-framework/lino/docs/davlink/client.rst

 computer.
 For security reasons it is normal that the Java Runtime on your computer refuses this without your prior explicit permission.

 So you must tell your JRE that you grant permission for the DavLink applet to scan your local file system and execute a program.
-Otherwise you'll get a RuntimException
-"You must tell your client to let me read your file system."
+Otherwise you'll get a RuntimeException "You must tell your client to let me read your file system."

 One way is to edit your *system policy file* which is by default located at :file:`java.home/lib/security/java.policy` (where the value for `java.home` is is shown as one of the first messages in your Java console).

-Or you might prefer edit your *user policy file*, located at :file:`user.home/.java.policy`
-(and where `user.home` is your home directory).
+Or you might prefer to edit your *user policy file*, located at :file:`user.home/.java.policy` (and where `user.home` is your home directory).

 See `Default Policy Implementation and Policy File Syntax
 <http://docs.oracle.com/javase/7/docs/technotes/guides/security/PolicyFiles.html>`_